jjwilliamjun/clash-of-llms-next/clash-of-llms/public/documents/Setting_Guide.md

 ### **1.1.
 Overview**

 The Node Connections file defines how each node in the network is connected to other nodes and the strength of those connections (influence factors).
-This file should be saved as an Excel file with the sheet named `NodeConnections`.
+The file should be saved as an Excel file with the appropriate sheet name: `NodeConnections`.

 ### **1.2.
 File Structure**